 Tours

 As you begin you tour, you will be introduced to trellising on several rows of vines that mimics how vines are trellised in the Champagne region in France – which is very low to the ground.
-You rarely see these types of vines planted commercially in the Napa Valley.
+You rarely see these types of vines planted commercially in Napa Valley.
 The main reason for this low type of trellising is Champagne has a very cool growing climate and the vines are trained low to the ground to maximize the radiant soil heat.

 Sparkling wine needs to be turned or “riddled” to move the dead yeast down to the end of the bottle where it can be eventually removed.
 Mumm has automated this entire process and their “riddling” room is quite a sight to see, especially if you are lucky enough to see the machines in action.
 Each machine, called a gyropalette holds 500 bottles on a hydraulic arm.
 Rather than taking up to 8 weeks to complete the riddling process if done by hand, this machine can complete this task in up to merely 8 days.